-The best way you can increase the demand for your services is through good marketing.
+Good marketing is the best way to increase the demand for your services.
 This encompasses everything, from managing your website and social media channels to digital inbound marketing and paid social media.

 Ollie Lawrence, a Manchester-based personal trainer who has previously trained the Philadelphia Eagles NFL team, said:

 Once you’ve gained more experience and expanded your skillset, don’t be afraid to increase how much you charge as a personal trainer.

-Mollie Millington is a personal trainer and fitness writer who runs group and one-to-one sessions in East London, as well as a digital-only service.
-In her first five years of business, Millington has raised her prices twice.
+Mollie Millington is a personal trainer and fitness writer who runs group and one-to-one sessions in East London and a digital-only service.

 She said: “As my CPD courses started to add up and as I became more confident, I also increased my fees.
-Don’t be afraid to raise your prices from year-to-year provided it’s still a competitive rate.”
+Don’t be afraid to raise your prices yearly, provided it’s still a competitive rate.”

 “You’ll also come across like you don’t care about providing a unique, good-quality service to your clients.

-It’s more than just your own skillset, specialisms and experience you need to think when deciding how much to charge.
+It’s more than just your skillset, specialisms and experience you need to consider when deciding how much to charge.

-Darren Craven, a personal trainer with Amaven who has five years’ experience, warns against setting your fees high at first, especially when you don’t have the experience or advanced qualifications to support your perceived value.
+Darren Craven, a personal trainer with Amaven who has five years’ experience, warns against setting your fees high initially, especially when you don’t have the experience or advanced qualifications to support your perceived value.

 Walker added: “Don’t charge the most in your area unless you’re the most qualified, experienced and in-demand PT in that area.
 You’d rather charge £30 and pick up some clients than charge £60 and get nothing.

 “At the same time, don’t set your price too low to undercut the competition because you’ll end up taking on cheap clients.
-They’re difficult to train, never pay on time and can cause you all sorts of problems.”
+They’re difficult to train, never pay on time and can cause many problems.”

 In addition to your skills, location and experience, there are numerous business costs you need to factor into the fee you charge.

-You might need to charge extra for personalised nutritional advice and individual meal plans, depending on your client’s goals.
+Depending on your client’s goals, you might need to charge extra for personalised nutritional advice and individual meal plans.
 If you visit clients at their homes, you need to take travel costs into consideration.

-There are also the costs that no one likes to think about – the business costs like tax and national insurance contributions.
-The amount you need to pay for NI contributions will depend on your earnings, but they start at £2.95 per week and are paid via self-assessment.
+There are also the costs that no one likes to consider—the business costs like tax and national insurance contributions.
+The amount you need to pay for NI contributions will depend on your earnings, but they start at £3.15 per week and are paid via self-assessment.

-The tax personal allowance is currently £11,850 for the tax year 2018/19, so any earnings over that threshold (after business expenses are deducted) will be liable for tax.
+The personal tax allowance is currently £12,570 for the tax year 2022/23, so any earnings over that threshold (after business expenses are deducted) will be liable for tax.

-The HMRC website is a great resource which gives you the lowdown on how self-employment works if you’re new to it all.
+The HMRC website is a great resource that gives you the lowdown on self-employment if you’re new to it all.

-Then, of course, there is your gym equipment – if you’re providing a bespoke, high-quality service, you need high-quality equipment, and this can be expensive.
+Then, of course, there is your gym equipment—if you’re providing a bespoke, high-quality service, you need high-quality equipment, which can be expensive.

 You’ll also need to factor in the essential costs like personal trainer insurance, which you need if you train clients.
 This protects you if a claim is made against you for injury to a client during a session, or if the equipment you use to train is lost, damaged or stolen.

-Ashley Kissane, a REPs Level 3-qualified, self-employed personal trainer based in Peterborough, said:
+Ashley Kissane, a REPs Level 3-qualified and self-employed personal trainer based in Peterborough, said:

-“Compare yourself to other PTs who have REPs Level 3 and work out what your unique selling point is.
+“Compare yourself to other PTs with REPs Level 3 and work out your unique selling point.
 Have you got any further qualifications?
 These should be included on your website to highlight your credentials.
 Any testimonials from clients will also boost your reputation.”